-Consistent with this requirement, the Council conducted an informational public hearing on April 25, 2023, in person and virtually at the Goldendale Grange Hall in Klickitat County.
-Notice of the meeting was provided through local newspapers, the project mailing list4, and to interested tribes.
+Consistent with this requirement, the Council conducted an informational public hearing on April 25, 2023, in Klickitat County.
 Pursuant to RCW 80.50.090(1) and WAC 436-26-025, the Applicant and EFSEC staff gave presentations about the Project proposal and EFSEC application review process, respectively.
 The Counsel for the Environment was introduced and provided a description of the duties of this position.
 EFSEC staff provided public notice and invited the public to comment at this hearing.